Mrinank-Bhowmick/python-beginner-projects/projects/Othello/README.md

 ### How to Play the Game 🎮
 1. Download the source code.
 (Either clone the repository or download the whole code from GitHub)
 2. Make sure to install Python3 on your Computer along with `pip`.
 (Python3.10+ is required)
-3. Open your terminal, navigate to `~/Othello-Reversi-Game` and type the command:
+3. Open your terminal, navigate to `~/PYTHON-BEGINNER-PROJECTS/projects/Othello` and type the command:
    ```
    pip install -r requirements
    ```
 5. Navigate to the `src` directory, run the `main.py` file and play the game!
+> P.S.
+You can change color modes using the 'L' key!